HaoMy-Tran/Wheres-the-wise-money-DataVizProject/README.md

 # Introduction
 I love data visualization, I love charts and graphic products.
 So my eyes are really sensitive to charts, shapes and colors.
 I believe that there will always be a way to facilitate the information digestion process for the audience by using data visualization.<br />
 So there was a time when I was reading news on the Internet, I saw [this article](https://laodong.vn/tien-te-dau-tu/chung-khoan-tien-khon-dang-chay-vao-co-phieu-nao-1041204.ldo).
 This is a Vietnamese National Journal about stock news.
 Its title is kind of like " Where does the "wise money" go?".
 And as you can guess, the chart immediately caught my eyes and got my attention. <br />
 I mean, it is such a great idea to add a viz to a type of article that is supposed to be full of numbers.
 But the thing is, this chart failed to aid the readers to digest the article.
-And turns out, it does not help at all.<br />
+And it turns out, it does not help at all.<br />
 I think data visualization is not so popular in this kind of article in Vietnam.
 People may add it like adding eye's candy for the dull pages of news .
 Anyway, I believe it's worth a try to give it a better visualization so the information would be conveyed more effectively, because at the end of the day, I think, the audience deserve to have an easier way to digest information. <br />

 Let's consider this viz and see how much we can help it communicate more effectively!